dotnet/docfx/docs/designs/dependency-repository.md

 ### To include token/codesnippet file in dependency repositories

-Token and code-snippet files will be built inside of the page who includes them, you need specific the `dependency alias` at the beginning of the file path like below:
+Token and code-snippet files will be built inside the page which includes them, you need Specify the `dependency alias` at the beginning of the file path like below:

 Example: